 Here is a video of Mozart's Symphony No.40 in Gm (1st Movement) score:

 The audio controls below allow you to play the mp3 version of Mozart's Symphony No.40 in Gm (1st Movement) score or you can download the MP3 file.
-You can also download the midi version of Mozart's Symphony No.40 in Gm (1st Movement) score or alternatively edit/play the midi file.
+You can also download the midi version of Mozart's Symphony No.40 in Gm (1st Movement) score.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Mozart's Symphony No.40 in Gm (1st Movement) score in PDF format.